 5. He said the devil was behind disability (Lk 13:11-16, Mk 9:25).

-In a world where God and Satan have apparently switched jobs (now a days God is blamed for sickness and disease) man, oh man would Christians get their panties in a bunch over such a claim.
+In a world where God and Satan have apparently switched jobs (now a days God is blamed for sickness and disease and miracles of healing are often attributed to Satan) this would not go over well.
 And it wouldn’t even need to happen on multiple occasions.
-Just once and someone would catch it on video or audio, and it would be thrown onto YouTube where it would then be devoured by ravenous Christians who confess to believe in the supernatural, so long as nobody actually takes it seriously.
+Just once and someone would catch it on video or audio, and it would be thrown onto YouTube where it would likely be deemed heartless, and ridiculous.

 6. He emphasized faith for miracles (Mark 11:23-24).

-No. It was purposeful, specific faith in the desired outcome.
+It was purposeful, specific faith in the desired outcome.
 Contrary to popular opinion, Jesus very seldom (and one could argue—never) spoke about faith in God when it came to answered prayers.
-(We discussed this lie in a recent article.)

 On another occasion He even said to a person, “your faith has healed you.”